 The following minerals are also present in modest quantities:

-When you give them too much, the acidic contents in the cherry can burn their mouth, and make it difficult for them to eat afterward, even if they are hungry.
-When you notice this, it is best that you reduce the number of cherries you give to them.
-The best cherries to feed them are the organic ones that have not been sprayed with pesticides and chemicals.
+When you give them too many cherries, the acidic contents in the cherry can burn their mouth.
+It makes it difficult for them to eat afterward, even if they are hungry.

 If you are feeding your guinea pig for the first time with cherries you need to observe for side effects.
 When you notice any unusual behavior, it is advisable to stop feeding them with cherries.

 Serving and Frequency of Cherries for Guinea Pigs

 Guinea pigs absolutely love cherries and luckily they are also extremely high in nutrients.
 However, cherries can also have negative effects on your guinea pig if you feed them with cherries regularly and in large quantities.